 The public sector Equality Duty of the Equality Act 2010, requires public bodies to consider all individuals when carrying out their day to day work - in shaping policy, in delivering services and in relation to their own employees.
 It requires public bodies to have due regard to the need to eliminate discrimination, advance equality of opportunity, and foster good relations between different people when carrying out their activities.
 MFRA is committed to considering equality and diversity in the way we provide our services and the MFRA Equality and Diversity Statement and supporting documentation is available on the website.

-We published an Equality and Diversity Annual Report 2018/19 which set out how we have met our legal obligations and improved outcomes for our communities.
-This can be found in Authority reports submitted on 17th October 2019.
+We published an Equality and Diversity Annual Report 2019-20 which set out how we have met our legal obligations and improved outcomes for our communities.